citizenfx/fivem-docs/content/scripting-manual/nui-development/full-screen-nui.md

 ## NUI messages
 You can send a [message][mdn-messages] to the current resource's NUI page using the {{<native_link "SEND_NUI_MESSAGE">}}
-native, or if using LUa, the convenience wrapper [SendNUIMessage][send-nui-message] which encodes a JSON string for you.
+native, or if using Lua, the convenience wrapper [SendNUIMessage][send-nui-message] which encodes a JSON string for you.

 For example: